laurabenestan/db-RDA-and-db-MEM/README.md

 s.value(Coor, dbmem[,1:16])
 ```

+To learn more about MEM, see the elegant vigentte of [Stéphane Dray](https://cran.r-project.org/web/packages/adespatial/vignettes/tutorial.html)

 ## 3. Perform a Principal Coordinates Analysis (PCoA) on the Euclidian distances

 **Perform a Pcoa** on genetic distance matrix.